placeholder

 Research Experience for Undergraduates

-We encourage qualified applicants to apply for summer 2024!
-(Click the link to register on the NSF Education and Training website and follow the application instructions from there.)
-We will begin reviewing applications on January 19, 2024, and applications will continue to be accepted until all positions are filled.
-Please direct all inquiries to Dr. David Milan (dmilan@uttyler.edu).
+We encourage qualified applicants to apply for summer 2025!
+Follow the instructions on the NSF Education and Training website to apply.
+We will begin reviewing applications in January 2025, and applications will continue to be accepted until all positions are filled.
+Please direct all inquiries to Dr. Maddie Dawsey (mdawsey@uttyler.edu).

 Mentors and Subject Areas